Emmotes/ic_spoilers/docs/umberto.md

     "description": {
         "conditions": [
             {
-                "condition": "compare amount == 1",
+                "condition": "compare amount___2 == 1",
-                "desc": "Every second, Umberto's staff spawns a swarming bee, which buzzes around the staff, up to a maximum of $max_bees swarming bees.
-When an enemy attacks Umberto, he unleashes a swarming bee from the staff (if one exists) onto that enemy.
-When an enemy with one or more swarming bees is hit by any Champion, all their bees stings them, dealing $bud_seconds_per_bee second of BUD-based damage for each bee.
-A maximum of $max_bees_per_enemy swarming bees can swarm a single enemy.
+                "desc": "Every second, Umberto's staff spawns a swarming bee, which buzzes around the staff, up to a maximum of $max_bees___2 swarming bees.
+When an enemy attacks Umberto, he unleashes a swarming bee from the staff onto that enemy.
+When an enemy with one or more swarming bees is hit by any Champion, all their bees stings them, dealing $(seconds_plural amount) of BUD-based damage for each bee.
+A maximum of $max_bees_per_enemy___2 swarming bees can swarm a single enemy.
 Bees persist until the enemy is defeated, or until Umberto is removed from the formation."
             },
             {
-                "desc": "Every second, Umberto's staff spawns $amount swarming bees, which buzz around the staff, up to a maximum of $max_bees swarming bees.
-When an enemy attacks Umberto, he unleashes a swarming bee from the staff (if one exists) onto that enemy.
-When an enemy with one or more swarming bees is hit by any Champion, all their bees stings them, dealing $bud_seconds_per_bee second of BUD-based damage for each bee.
-A maximum of $max_bees_per_enemy swarming bees can swarm a single enemy.
+                "desc": "Every second, Umberto's staff spawns $amount___2 swarming bees, which buzz around the staff, up to a maximum of $max_bees___2 swarming bees.
+When an enemy attacks Umberto, he unleashes a swarming bee from the staff onto that enemy.
+When an enemy with one or more swarming bees is hit by any Champion, all their bees stings them, dealing $(seconds_plural amount) of BUD-based damage for each bee.
+A maximum of $max_bees_per_enemy___2 swarming bees can swarm a single enemy.
 Bees persist until the enemy is defeated, or until Umberto is removed from the formation."
             }
         ]
     },
     "effect_keys": [
         {
             "off_when_benched": true,
+            "effect_string": "umberto_bud_seconds_per_bee,1"
+        },
+        {
+            "off_when_benched": true,
             "effect_string": "umberto_beehive_barrage,1",
             "max_bees": 10,
             "max_bees_per_enemy": 5,
-            "bud_seconds_per_bee": 1,
             "bee_graphic": 22718,
             "bee_offset_x": 64,
             "bee_offset_y": -98,
             "bee_offset_bear_x": 84,
             "bee_offset_bear_y": -102
+        },
+        {
+            "off_when_benched": true,
+            "effect_string": "change_base_attack,767"
         }
     ],
     "requirements": "",